-Designed for 12th grade and post-graduate students.
+Designed for 12th-grade and post-graduate students.

 In this course we'll read diverse kinds of literature and will write both criticism and less-academic types of nonfiction.
 Semester 1: Nonfiction: The essay, in a survey of periods from the form's beginnings to the present, and of genres: narration and description, process analysis (how-to), comparison, definition, classification and division, argument.
-We will also be reading across genres in the other sense: memoir, travel writing, nature writing, sports writing, food writing, social criticism.
-Semester 2: Poetry, in a brief survey running from Shakespeare's time to the 21st century, and proposing that many poets are up to the same things as essayists; a novella, The Metamorphosis, by Franz Kafka; a novel, The Painted Drum, by Louise Erdrich; Hamlet, by William Shakespeare.
+We will also be reading across genres in the other sense: memoir, travel writing, nature writing, sports writing, food writing, social criticism, and literary criticism.
+Semester 2: Poetry, in a brief survey running from Shakespeare's time to the 21st century, with the proposition that many poets are up to the same things as essayists; a Shakespeare play, with some short, low-stakes performance exercises by students working in small groups; and a 20th- or 21st-century American novel.

-The first-semester writing track will develop a genre essay through a second draft-a narration-and-description piece (memoir, travelogue, character or place study), a process analysis, a comparison, or a definition piece-student's choice.
+The first-semester writing track will develop a genre essay through a second draft-a narrationand-description piece (memoir, travelogue, profile, or place study), a process analysis, a comparison, or a definition piece-student's choice.
 The second-semester writing track will develop a critical essay through a series of brief interpretive tasks first at the scale of the sentence, then growing to the scale of two or three paragraphs, and then to a fully structured argument.

-English A.P.
+A.P.
 English Language and Composition